U.S. inflation, labor market data bolster Fed December rate hike

 Claims have now been below 300,000, a threshold associated with a healthy labor market, for 89 straight weeks.
 That is the longest run since 1970, when the labor market was much smaller.

+Firming inflation, strong retail sales, an improving housing and manufacturing sector as well as a labor market that is approaching full employment likely satisfy the criteria for the Fed to raise its overnight benchmark interest rate at its Dec.
+13-14 policy meeting.

+Yellen told lawmakers on Thursday that a rate hike "could well become appropriate relatively soon."

 The Fed this month left interest rates unchanged.
-The bank lifted its benchmark overnight interest rate last December for the first time in nearly a decade.
+The central bank lifted its benchmark overnight interest rate last December for the first time in nearly a decade.

-Inflation could push higher in the coming years if president-elect Donald Trump's proposal to boost infrastructure and defense spending is implemented.
-The fiscal stimulus, against the backdrop of full employment, would entail a much faster pace of interest rate hikes than currently anticipated.
+Data so far suggests an acceleration in economic growth at the start of the fourth quarter.

+The Atlanta Fed on Thursday raised its fourth-quarter gross domestic product growth estimate by three-tenths of a percentage point to a 3.6 percent annual rate.
+The economy grew at a 2.9 percent pace in the third quarter.

-Last month, gasoline prices jumped 7.0 percent after rising 5.8 percent in September.
-Gasoline accounted for more than half of the increase in the CPI last month.
-But households got respite from food prices, which were unchanged for a fourth straight month.
+Last month, a 7.0 percent jump in gasoline prices accounted for more than half of the increase in the CPI.

-Food consumed at home declined for a sixth consecutive month.
-Medical care costs were unchanged for a second month as a rise in hospital services was offset by a decline in the cost of doctor visits.
-Prescription medicine price increases also moderated from September's strong gain.

 Rents increased 0.4 percent last month after rising 0.3 percent.

-Owners' equivalent rent of primary residence rose 0.3 percent after gaining 0.4 percent in September.
-Households also paid more for a range of other goods and services last month, including new motor vehicles, apparel, education and tobacco.
+Households also paid more for a range of other goods and services last month, including new motor vehicles, apparel, education, auto insurance and tobacco.

+But they got a respite from food prices, which were unchanged for a fourth straight month and food consumed at home declined for a sixth consecutive month.
+Medical care costs were unchanged for a second month and prescription medicine price increases also moderated from September's strong gain.

+Falling food prices are, however, hurting retailers like Wal-Mart Stores (WMT.N).
+The world's largest retailer on Thursday reported lower-than-expected quarterly sales at established U.S. stores.

-The firming labor market and rising rents are boosting the housing sector.
-In a third report, housing starts jumped 25.5 percent to a seasonally adjusted annual pace of 1.32 million units last month, the highest level since August 2007.
+With the labor market firming and rents rising, housing is getting a lift.
+In a third report, the Commerce Department said housing starts jumped 25.5 percent to a seasonally adjusted annual pace of 1.32 million units last month, the highest level since August 2007.

 The percent increase was the biggest since July 1982.
 Starts increased in all four regions last month.
-Single-family homebuilding, which accounts for the largest share of the residential housing market, jumped 10.7 percent to an 869,000-unit pace in October, the highest in nine years.
+Single-family homebuilding, which accounts for the largest share of the residential housing market, jumped 10.7 percent to a nine-year high.
+Housing starts for the volatile multi-family segment soared 68.8 percent.

-Housing starts for the volatile multi-family segment soared 68.8 percent to a 454,000-unit pace.
-Starts for buildings with five units or more hit their highest level since June 2015.
+Housing market strength is spurring demand for televisions and home theaters, fattening profits for retailers such as Best Buy (BBY.N).
+The largest U.S. electronics retailer reported a bigger-than-expected rise in quarterly profit and same-store sales on Thursday.